cobleg/EnergyFinancialMarkets/value-at-risk.md

 VaR is focused on quantifying the risk of financial loss at the end of a holding period (e.g. 1 month) that is associated with trading in financial instruments.

 Advantages of VaR include simple to calculate and understand.
-Some disadvantages are that it is subject to change (which can be unpredictable) and requires a judgement of what *normal market* conditions look like in terms of a proabability distribution.
+Some disadvantages are that it is subject to change (which can be unpredictable) and requires a judgement of what *normal market* conditions look like in terms of a probability distribution.
 Also, it implies an assumption of a stable probability distribution over the holding period (i.e. a constant mean and standard deviation).

 Another key disadvantage is that it applies only to market-based risks and is used as a [mark-to-market](https://www.investopedia.com/terms/m/marktomarket.asp) measure.
 There may be situations in which risk emanates from a source that does not have an actively traded market.